rohan-shah/Rcpp/README.md

 ##Windows

-On windows the src/Makefile.in is converted by CMake to a file src/Makefile.win, which redirects the package build command to the binary directory.
+On windows the CMake build scripts are only designed to build a 64-bit version of this package.
+Supported outputs are Visual Studio solution files and NMake.

 ###Compiling this package on windows

-1. Choose a binary directory (I use <RcppRoot>/build but anything will do).
+1. Choose a binary directory (E.g. <RcppRoot>/build).
 2. Run the cmake gui.
-3. Enter source code directory "<RcppRoot>" and binaries directory "<RcppRoot>/build".
+3. Enter source code directory "<RcppRoot>" and binaries directory (E.g.<RcppRoot>/build).
-4. Hit Configure and choose a 64-bit Visual Studio project.
-Cmake must be able to find R.exe.
-If it can't you need to add a directory to your PATH and restart the cmake gui.
+4. Set R_COMMAND to <R_HOME>/bin/x64/R.exe.
+Ensure that you choose the 64-bit version.
+5. Hit Configure and when prompted choose a Visual Studio 64-bit output, or NMake.
-5. When configuring succeeds, hit generate.
+6. When configuring succeeds, hit generate.

-6. Open <RcppRoot>/build/Rcpp.sln and compile debug and release versions.
+###Compiling using Visual Studio

+Under visual studio the configuration scripts generate an import library for R.dll.
+This means that the scripts must be able to run cl.exe and lib.exe.
+If this step fails, check that cl.exe and lib.exe can run.
+If not, you may need to set up the correct environment for the compiler (by running a script such as vcvarsx86_amd64.bat) before running cmake.

 ###Linking against this package on windows

-1. Run the cmake gui FROM A VISUAL STUDIO TOOLS COMMAND PROMPT.
+1. Run the cmake gui.
-2. Add variable Rcpp_DIR with value "<RcppRoot>/build"
+2. Add variable Rcpp_DIR and enter the value for the Rcpp binary directory (E.g. <RcppRoot>/build)
-3. Hit Configure and choose NMake makefiles.
+3. Hit Configure and choose a Visual Studio 64-bit output, or NMake.
-4. You can now build the binary parts of the package by either running nmake from "<PackageRoot>/src/build" or by running "R CMD INSTALL <PackageRoot>".

 ##Credit